HL7/US-Core-STU3/pages/_includes/definitions.md

 ### Extensible binding for CodeableConcept Datatype

-Extensible binding to a value set definition for this IG means that if the data type is CodeableConcept, then one of the coding values SHALL be from the specified value set if a code applies, but if no suitable code exists in the value set, alternate code(s) may be provided in its place. **If only text available, then just text may be used.**
+Extensible binding to a value set definition for this IG means that if the data type is CodeableConcept, then one of the coding values SHALL be from the specified value set if a code applies, but if no suitable code exists in the value set, alternate code(s) may be provided in its place.
+If only text available, then just text may be used.

+### Extensible + Max-ValueSet binding for CodeableConcept Datatype

+For this IG, we have defined the Extensible + Max-ValueSet binding to allow for either a code from the defined value set or text if the code is not available.  (for example, legacy data).
+This means,unlike a regular extensible binding, alternate code(s) are not permitted and a text value SHALL be supplied if the code is not available.
+However, multiple codings (translations) are allowed as is discussed below.

+Example: Immunization resource vaccineCode's CVX coding - the source only has the text "4-way Influenza" and no CVX code.

+    /{
+      "resourceType": "Immunization",
+      ...
+      "vaccineCode": {
+        "text":"4-way Influenza"
+      },
+      ...
+    }

-### Required binding for Code and CodeableConcept Datatype
+### Required binding for Code Datatype

 Required binding to a value set definition for this IG means that one of the codes from the specified value set SHALL be used.
-For CodeableConcept you may have additional codings elements as translations as is discussed below.
 If only text is available or the local (proprietary, system) cannot be mapped to one of the required codes the The [core specification] provides guidance which we have summarized:

-1. Send the resource with coded element element empty
+1. Send the resource with the code element empty
 2. Use the [DataAbsentReason Extension] in the data type
 3. Use the code ‘unsupported’ - The source system wasn't capable of supporting this element.